emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 ###Marketpulse Impact Team

-By participating in this initiative, **you will be one of the founding members of our new Marketpulse Impact Team**.
+By participating in this initiative, **you will be able to join our new Market Research Impact Team**.
 An impact team is a group of Mozilla paid staff and volunteers with a shared set of skill-sets and interests, working together, as a team, on a specific project or initiative.
 This team meets regularly online, defines goals and objectives on a quarterly basis and aims to deliver increase impact on their project/initiative by continuously helping more, and more volunteers participate.
+For more info, please send an email to [marketpulse@mozilla.com](mailto:marketpulse@mozilla.com).

 ###Who can participate?

-The Firefox OS Marketpulse challenge is open to anyone interested in participating.
+The Firefox OS Marketpulse initiative is open to anyone interested in participating.

 detective image credit: [ollieolarete](https://www.flickr.com/photos/ollieolarte/)